Getting involved

 - surveying and monitoring wildlife and habitats

+Practical conservation is an excellent way of getting fit and feeling good physically.
 You will also meet new people and develop useful skills.
-In today’s job market, volunteering is a valuable stepping stone to a future career.
+In today’s job market, volunteering is becoming an increasingly valuable stepping stone to a future career.

 - Blackwater Valley Countryside volunteers